 In my last update I was spending some time thinking about adding additional revenue streams as an entrepreneur, and along similar lines, I’ve been thinking more about building a personal brand as a solopreneur.

-This can be done through social media, email lists (I think the ultimate way to build a following!), speeches, etc. And as attention continues to become more and more valuable, having a personal following will too.
+This can be done through social media channels, email marketing (I think the ultimate way to build a following!), speeches, etc. And as attention continues to become more and more valuable, having a personal following will too.

 Even if you don’t know what it’s for (yet), I think there’s great potential in building your own brand as a solopreneur.
-It can lead to more clients for current businesses, new revenue streams, partnerships… who knows what!
+It can lead to more potential customers for current businesses, new revenue streams, partnerships… who knows what!